kgorkovskaya/multinational-retail-data-centralisation/README.md

 db_creds_sales_data.yaml
 db_creds.yaml

-These files contain credentials for containing to the local PostgreSQL database and the AWS RDS database containing orders data.
-They should be populated as follows.
+These files contain credentials for containing to the local PostgreSQL database, and the AWS RDS database containing orders data.
+The YAML files should be populated as follows:

 __db_creds_sales_data.yaml__
 RDS_HOST: localhost
-RDS_PASSWORD: <password for your local PostgreSQL database>
+RDS_PASSWORD: _password for your local PostgreSQL database_
 RDS_USER: postgres
 RDS_DATABASE: sales_data
 RDS_PORT: 5432